jdyver/cd-demo/README.md

 ### Exercise 1.
 Edit - Manual Git build, Docker pull and Jenkins deploy
-0. Prerequisite 0.1
+Step 0.
+Prerequisite 0.1

-1. Setup Application
+Step 1.
+Setup Application

     a.
 Single cluster configured for CLI
     - If doing the 50 job (Section 2), go ahead and clear the DCOS profiles

     `dcos cluster remove --all`
     - Connect to the cluster

     `dcos cluster add https://<your url>`

     b.
 Install Marathon-LB